zulip/zulip/docs/contributing/code-reviewing.md

 ### Please do reviews

-Doing code reviews is an important part of making the project go.
+Doing code reviews is an important part of making the project grow.
 It's also an important skill to develop for participating in open-source projects and working in the industry in general.
 If you're contributing to Zulip and have been working in our code for a